ga4gh/refget/docs/decision_record.md

 ### Rationale

 We have found a lot of useful use cases for information that should go along with a seqcol, but should not contribute to the *identity* of that seqcol.
 This is a useful construct as it allows us to include information in a collection that does not affect the identifier that is computed for that collection.
 One simple example is the "author" or "uploader" of a reference sequence; this is useful information to store alongside this collection, but we wouldn't want the same collection with two different authors to have a different identifier!
-Similarly, the 'sorted-names-lengths' idea provides lots of utility, but it doesn't change anything about the identity of the collection, so it would be nice to exclude it because then an implementation that didn't implement 'sorted-names-lengths' would end up with the same identifier, improving interoperability across servers.
+Similarly, the 'sorted_name_length_pairs' idea provides lots of utility, but it doesn't change anything about the identity of the collection, so it would be nice to exclude it because then an implementation that didn't implement 'sorted_name_length_pairs' would end up with the same identifier, improving interoperability across servers.

 Thus, we introduce the idea of *inherent* vs *non-inherent attributes*.
 Inherent attributes contribute to the identifier; *non-inherent* attributes are not considered in computing the top-level digest.
 We previously called these *digested* and *non-digested* attributes, but this is not really a good name because, while these non-inherent attributes may not be part of the top-level digest calculation, they are still going to be digested at level 2.